multiscale/ymmsl-python/docs/ymmsl_python.rst

 in a moment).

-The longer form maps the name of the component to a dictionary containing two attributes, the ``implementation`` and the ``multiplicity``.
+The longer form maps the name of the component to a dictionary containing three attributes: the ``ports``, the ``implementation`` and the ``multiplicity``.
+Ports are the connectors on the component to which conduits attach to connect it to other components.
+These are organised by operator; we refer to the MUSCLE 3 documentation for more on how they are used.
+Specifying ports here is optional, but doing so can improve efficiency.

 The implementation is the name of the implementation as in the short form, while the multiplicity specifies how many instances of this component exist in the simulation.
 Multiplicity is a list of integers (as for ``micro`` in this example), but may be written as a single integer if it's a one-dimensional set (as for ``meso``).